-Cholesterol-lowering statin drugs can reduce the risk of stroke, but sometimes should be avoidedAugust 19th, 2011 in Medications /
+Cholesterol-lowering statin drugs can reduce the risk of stroke, but sometimes should be avoidedAugust 19, 2011 in Medicine & Health / Medications

 For many patients, cholesterol-lowering statin drugs can reduce the risk of strokes as well as heart attacks.
 But in a review article, Loyola University Health System neurologists caution that statins may not be appropriate for cetain categories of patients who are at risk for stroke.